What is the Form I-9?

 What steps need to happen?

-- Your employee must complete Section 1 of Form I-9 at the time of hire.
+- Your employee must complete Section 1 of Form I-9 at the time of hire and no later than the end of the first day of paid work.
 Justworks collects your employees' Section 1 information during the enrollment process.

-- You must collect, from your employee, the supporting documentation they provide according to the Form I-9 instructions.
+- You must collect, in person from your employee, the supporting documentation they provide according to the Form I-9 instructions.
 You cannot require any particular Acceptable Document from any List.

 - Note: If the employee’s work will last less than three days, you must complete Section 2 of Form I-9 no later than the first day of work.

-- You must physically examine each document.
+- Unless you are a qualified employer opting to use the alternative procedure (see below for additional information), you must physically examine each document.
 Importantly, the employee must be present when you verify their documents.

 - You (the same person who verified the employee's documents) must then complete Section 2 and sign the Form I-9.